securesauce/precaution-beta/README.md

 ## Setup

-1. You can install Precaution from here: [ weblink to Precaution app installation ]
+1. You can install Precaution from here: https://github.com/apps/precaution

 2. Then choose the profile you want to connect Precaution with.